The next release of Flow, 0.34, will include a few important changes to object

 former naturally implies membership in the later.

 The subtype relationships between two function types is not as direct.
-Rather,
+Rather, it is derived from the subtype relationships between the functions' parameter and return types.

 Let’s see how this works for two simple function types: